KISDinteractive/arduino_22w/README.md

 # Interactive Systems [Application] – Arduino and Prototyping | w22/23

-***Disclaimer:*** *This repo documents an Interaction Design course held at [KISD](https://kisd.de) in the winter term 2022/23.
+**_Disclaimer:_** _This repo documents an Interaction Design course held at [KISD](https://kisd.de) in the winter term 2022/23.
 In the "sessions" section you can find supporting material to the four sessions for consolidation or rework in case of missed meetings.
-Please keep in mind that the transcript was not written for (scientific) completeness _and that reading without participation_ in the course is of limited value.
+Please keep in mind that the transcript was not written for (scientific) completeness _and that reading without participation_ in the course is of limited value._
-*

----
+***

 ## Coding Summary of Session 1